 Understanding reports

 You can learn more about the inspection and reporting process from the Education Inspection Framework document, and from the School Inspection Handbook, both of which are regularly updated.
+Changes in the Ofsted system and reporting are currently under discussion. moving away froma single word judgement.

 The length and detail of the published report will vary according to what kind of inspection the school has had.
 There are two basic kinds of inspection, known as section 5 and section 8 inspections (from sections of the Education Act 2005).
 Broadly, a section 5 inspection is a full inspection, and a section 8 inspection is a shorter, less detailed inspection which cannot change the overall grade given to the school.